tdrozdowski/inventory-service-nest/README.md

 $ npm run test:cov
 ```

+For detailed information on how to write unit tests for different components of a NestJS module in this project, see the [UNIT_TESTING.md](UNIT_TESTING.md) document.

 ## Integration Tests

 This project includes comprehensive integration tests that use HTTP client (supertest) to test the API endpoints.
 These tests verify that the entire request-response cycle works correctly, including controllers, services, and database operations.